 - Free promotion of environmental events

 Wildflower Seed Giveaway

-To celebrate Biodiversity Day (Sunday 22 May 2022), Dacorum Climate Action Network is giving away thousands of packets of wildflower seeds to residents and schools.
+To celebrate Biodiversity Day (Sunday 22 May 2022), Dacorum Climate Action Network gave away thousands of packets of wildflower seeds to residents and schools.

 How does planting wildflowers help biodiversity?

 Ninety-seven per cent of wildflower meadows have been lost in the UK since the 1930s.
 Adding wildflowers into your outdoor space will provide more food for pollinators such as bees and butterflies, as well as other insects, which in turn will support larger wildlife populations.